dplepage/travesty/README.rst

 More Stuff
 ==========

-There are a lot of other cool things you can do with Travesty, such as using the base dispatchers for single-argument type dispatch, or making graph- scripted algorithms by creating your own markers and dispatchers.
+There are a lot of other cool things you can do with travesty, such as using the base dispatchers for single-argument type dispatch, or making graph- scripted algorithms by creating your own markers and dispatchers.
 Eventually I hope to add more documentation about these sub-parts.
 In the meantime, there